geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 Since we know from the inequalities above that $$b/c \geq 0$$, the _only way_ in which the solution can satisfy $$x>0$$ is when the sign before the square root is positive.
-Therefore, the positive solution is the unique valid root.
-From that the statement $$\eqref{tau-dl}$$ follows.
+Therefore, the positive solution must be the unique valid root.
+It's also quite easy to prove that $$x \in (0,1)$$, but that's left as an exercise to the reader.

+From that, the statement $$\eqref{tau-dl}$$ follows.
 Note that for numerical reasons it might still be necessary to tackle the case $$c\approx 0$$, which can manifest when $$|c| < \epsilon$$, where $$\epsilon$$ might be in the order of machine precision.